openfoodfacts/openfoodfacts-ai/spellcheck/README.md

 To improve the quality of the Spellcheck module, we decided to exploit the recent advancements with LLMs to train a task-specific Machine Learning model on OFF data.

-Creating this kind of solution requires to rigoursly build a benchmark/validation dataset to estimate the future models performances.
+Creating this kind of solution requires rigorously building a benchmark/validation dataset to estimate the future models' performances.

-Our idea is to use the existing dataset developed a few years ago, enhancing it with new data, then perform data-augmentation using LLMs.
+Our idea is to use the existing dataset developed a few years ago, enhance it with new data, and then perform data augmentation using LLMs.

-Not only do we build a benchmark to evaluate future solutions, we'll use data augmentation to create the dataset required to train a task-specific machine learning model.
+Not only do we build a benchmark to evaluate future solutions, but we'll also use data augmentation to create the dataset required to train a task-specific machine learning model.

 ### Data lineage

-Old dataset, located at `spellcheck/old/test_sets/fr` is leveraged to constitute our new dataset.
+The old dataset, located at `spellcheck/old/test_sets/fr` is leveraged to constitute our new dataset.
 It is composed of `List of Ingredients` before and after spellcheck, mainly in French.

 We take this dataset and process it.
 The processing scripts are located at: `spellcheck/scripts/old_to_new` - and the processed data: `spellcheck/data`.